 Unfortunately, the Coronvairus pandemic has led to widespread travel restrictions and the need for caution.
 Most conferences have had to reschedule, shift online, or cancel altogether.
 Fortunately, most of the events on our list are proceeding in good fashion.
 So although the date may have changed or you won't be able to take that trip abroad, you can still build relationships and skills in this time of uncertainty and change.
 So without further ado, here are the top 13 conferences to attend in 2020 if you work in the creation, strategy, implementation or management of technical communications.

 Location: Virtual event

 Attracting over 600 attendees and 40 exhibitors, this is considered one of the premier conferences for education and networking among technical communicators.
-This year’s theme is “Career Vision 20/20”, with the goal of helping people at every stage of their tech comm careers.
+This year’s theme is "Career Vision 20/20”, with the goal of helping people at every stage of their technical communications careers.

 Sessions at the Technical Communication Summit are offered in a variety of tracks and presentation types, and you can personalize your itinerary based on your specific interests.
 The following areas will be covered:

 Meanwhile, in the expo hall, companies will be demonstrating new and exciting products, services, and technologies for the world of technical communication.

 The conference is hosted by the Society for Technical Communicators, the world’s largest and oldest professional association dedicated to the advancement of the field of technical communication.
 Discounted registration rates are available for STC members, students and retirees.